What is the Interoception Sense? Understanding the “Internal” Sense

 At every age, senses help with more than just seeing, smelling, tasting, feeling, and hearing.
 Senses play an important role in everything from staying balanced, to riding a bike, to knowing when we’re hungry and thirsty.

 Here we’ll dive into a sense called interoception, also known as the internal body sense.
-Learn more about all the senses by visiting our sensory page, or read about proprioception (the body awareness sense) and the vestibular sense (the balance sense).

 What is the interoceptive sense?

 This sense helps us understand our body’s internal sensations.
 This is the sense that helps us know if we’re hungry, thirsty, hot, cold, or any other feeling that begins within our bodies.

 It also helps with emotional regulation, as some of our emotions are linked to physical sensations.
 For example, think about how feeling anxious can cause a racing heart, a dry mouth, sweating, tingling, and other physical sensations.
 Interoception helps you understand these physical signs and regulate emotions.
 If you begin feeling anxious, you can also begin to take steps to feel calm, like taking deep breaths or going for a walk.

 There are receptors inside our organs and in our skin that send messages to the brain.
 Our brain learns what these messages mean and how to appropriately address them.
 We begin to understand the most basic messages (such as hunger and thirst) from birth, while understanding emotions and more complex needs may develop at a later age.

 - Feeling hungry or thirsty: We feel the sensation of hungry (sometimes accompanied by a rumbling stomach or shakiness) and respond by craving food that will satisfy the hunger.
 We feel thirsty and look for something to drink.